gelles-brandeis/tapqir/docs/source/tutorials/part_ii_linux.rst

 Set up the environment
 ----------------------

-1. If Tapqir is not installed, please follow these :doc:`instructions </install/linux>` to do so.
+1. If Tapqir is not installed, please follow these instructions for :doc:`Linux </install/linux>` or :doc:`Windows </install/windows>` system to do so.

 2. Open the terminal and activate the virtual environment (e.g., if named ``tapqir-env``)::